slankka/homebrew-research/emummc-filesystem.md

-## The Relation between EmuMMC and file system
+## Analysis of EmuMMC and sd card file system

-EmuMMC is a virtual MMC storage device driver, it using FatFs to provide MMC file system.
+EmuMMC is a virtual MMC storage device driver, it uses FatFs's ability to provide MMC logical file system.

+It does not provide API to user applications, it only provide api to Atmosphere (used by Libstratosphere)

 ### How does EmuMMC connect to FatFS?

 Take a look at fatfs source code, these prototype functions are used to access the storage device under the FatFS.

-Note: these code are defined in diskio.h (FatFs)
+diskio.h (FatFs)
 ```c
 /*---------------------------------------*/
 /* Prototypes for disk control functions */
 DSTATUS disk_initialize (BYTE pdrv);
 DSTATUS disk_status (BYTE pdrv);
 DRESULT disk_read (BYTE pdrv, BYTE* buff, DWORD sector, UINT count);